TitorX/SegMap-QGIS/server/README.md

 Replace `<your_token>` with your desired bearer token and `/path/to/weights` with the path to your local weights folder.
 The server will be accessible at `http://localhost:8080`.

+### 3. Accessing the Server from QGIS-plugin
+To access the SegMap server from the QGIS plugin, ensure that the plugin is configured to point to the server's URL (e.g., `http://localhost:8080`) and has `BEARER_TOKEN` set.

 ## API Overview